oil spills

 The Australian petroleum industry is a world leader in the treatment of water produced with oil through production wells offshore.
 Innovative technology includes the use of hydrcyclones and air stripping techniques to ensure the hydrocarbon content of formation water discharged into the sea is well under the Government regulatory limit of 30 parts per million.

+All production and loading terminal facilities and refineries and land are subject to strict government environmental protection policy requirements concerning the purity of water discharge into the sea.
+Oil companies ensure their discharges are well under the limit of 30 parts per million in water.
 Oil transport: Undersea oil pipelines are wrapped in special coatings to prevent corrosion and they are provided with an outer protective coating of concrete which also gives the line sufficient weight to keep it on the ocean floor.
 Often these lines are buried beneath the seabed as an additional safeguard.

 The integrity of oil tankers is more difficult to control because the business of tanker operations is complex and fragmented.
 Oil company-owned vessels make up only about 15 per cent of the world fleet.
 Oil company-chartered tankers add another 20 per cent.